michaelAlvarino/Deep-Learning/README.txt

 Colby Wise | Mike Alvarino | Richard Dewey @ Columbia.edu

 Project Overview:
-In this research paper we apply the methodology out-lined in the arXiv working paper: ”Joint Deep Modeling of Users and Items Using Reviews for Recommendation” for rating prediction of movies using the Amazon Instant Video 37k data set and GloVe.6B 50 dimensional word embeddings.
+In this research paper we apply the methodology out-lined in the arXiv working paper: ”Joint Deep Modeling of Users and Items Using Reviews for Recommendation” for rating prediction of movies using the Amazon Instant Video data set and GloVe.6B 50 dimensional word embeddings.
+Of the data set there are only 18,000  text reviews.
 The approach used in this paper models users and items jointly using review text in two cooperative neural networks.

 Data Utilized:
 1. Amazon Instant Video 5-core via Julian McAuley @ UCSD.